bu-cisl/wandb_tutorial/README.md

 Modify the paths, and requested resources accordingly. `qsub` options for requesting resources and batch scripts examples may be found [here](https://www.bu.edu/tech/support/research/system-usage/running-jobs/submitting-jobs/).
 I write a bit more on qsub scripts in the following section.

 ## Hyperparameter search: `wandb.sweep`
+`wandb`'s [sweep](https://docs.wandb.ai/guides/sweeps) functionality enables organized and easy experimentation.
+You simply need to make a configuration file that describes the parameters of the experiment.
+Then a Sweep Controller handles all the experiment tracking on the backend, that, from the user-side you only need to instantiate Sweep Agents with the same SweepID, without ever worrying about which configuration of parameters you're running.

 I provided a simple template for running hyperparameter search on batch jobs on the SCC, the relevant files are `sweep.yaml`, `sweep.qsub`, `sweep.sh` and `sweep_train.py`.

 First, define your configuration parameters in `sweep.yaml`.
 Information on the structure of the file can be found [here](https://docs.wandb.ai/guides/sweeps/define-sweep-configuration).
 You may then instantiate a `sweep` in the CLI with